On computational capabilities of Ising machines based on nonlinear oscillators,: Introduction

-In \cite{barahona_application_1988}, it was observed that the ground state of the Ising model on a graph (formal definitions will be given below) delivers the maximal cut of the graph.
-On the one hand, this simplifies the proof that finding the ground state is, generally speaking, an NP-hard problem \cite{barahona_computational_1982}.
-On the other hand, this connects the Ising model with a series of other NP-hard problems as established in \cite{miller_reducibility_1972,garey_simplified_1976}.
-These connections were explicated in \cite{lucas_ising_2014}, where the Ising Hamiltonians for all Karp's problems were obtained.
+Challenges set by large-scale NP-hard problems make unconventional models of computation of special interest and importance.
+One of such models is based on the Ising model describing a network of coupled classical spins.
+In 1970--1980-s, researchers realized that reaching the equilibrium of the Ising model is equivalent to solving certain optimization problems \cite{kirkpatrick_optimization_1983, fu_application_1986, barahona_application_1988}.
+Furthermore, in \cite{barahona_application_1988}, it was observed that the ground state of the Ising model on a graph delivers the maximal cut of the graph.
+This tied the Ising model with a series of other NP-hard problems as established in~\cite{miller_reducibility_1972,garey_simplified_1976} and explicated in~\cite{lucas_ising_2014}.
+These observations exposed the Ising model as a special model of computation, which represents computing tasks in terms of set partitioning.